jncc/terrahawk/etl/glue-tips.md

 Useful S3 commands for working with Glue jobs
 ---------------------------------------------

-Data in destination bucket will not be deleted automatically.
-Empty a bucket:
+To reset a bookmark:

+    aws glue reset-job-bookmark --job-name monthly-nearest50 --region eu-west-2 --profile jncc-habmon-alpha-admin

+Empty a bucket (perhaps to delete data in destination bucket).

-    aws s3 rm s3://jncc-habmon-alpha-stats-raw-sample2 --recursive --profile jncc-habmon-alpha-admin
+    aws s3 rm s3://jncc-habmon-alpha-jasmin-csv-sample --recursive --profile jncc-habmon-alpha-admin

+To delete a bucket, empty a bucket first (see above ^^^), then delete:

+    aws s3 rb s3://jncc-habmon-alpha-jasmin-csv-sample --profile jncc-habmon-alpha-admin

 AWS tips
 --------